Mitigating Data Absence in Federated Learning Using Privacy-Controllable Data Digests: Experimental Results

+We conduct experiments to investigate the impact of data distribution and the FedDig hyperparameters.
+From this section onward, all experiments are conducted under the sequential leaving scenario, with $SpD$ set to four unless otherwise specified.
+We compare FedDig against FedAvg, FedProx, and FedNova, as they perform better in the sequential leaving scenario.
+The evaluation metric is the average test accuracy after all clients have left (from iterations 251 to 259), calculated across five repeated experiments with different random seeds on the EMNIST dataset.
+The error bars represent the standard deviation of these five experiments.

+{\bf Non-IID data skewness level:} Figure~\ref{fig:distrubance}(a) presents the impact of varying the Dirichlet distribution parameter $\mu$ at levels $0.1$, $0.5$, and $1.0$.
+We observe that FedDig maintains stable accuracy across different skewness levels.
+In contrast, the other baseline algorithms experience varying degrees of accuracy degradation as the data skewness increases.
+Notably, FedDig significantly outperforms all baseline algorithms when $\mu = 0.1$, demonstrating that {\it FedDig effectively manages various data distribution levels.}

+{\bf Number of clients:} To assess the impact of the number of clients, we randomly select 25\% of clients to sequentially leave the training at iterations 100, 150, 200, and 250.
+Figure~\ref{fig:distrubance}(b) presents the results for scenarios with 4 to 64 clients, comparing situations where no clients leave (``no'') versus all clients sequentially leaving (``sequential'').
+We observe that accuracy declines when the number of clients exceeds 32.
+However, the accuracy difference between the no-leaving and sequential-leaving scenarios remains relatively constant at around 3\%, indicating FedDig's stability.
+This suggests that FedDig's performance is more influenced by the amount of missing data rather than the number of clients in cross-silo FL.
+Therefore, {\it FedDig can accommodate varying numbers of clients without significant limitations and has the potential to support large-scale scenarios,} including those with more than 64 clients.

+{\bf Backbone FL algorithms:} We investigate the effects of integrating FedDig with other FL algorithms, specifically FedProx and FedNova.
+As in previous experiments, we evaluate the test accuracy from five runs with different seeds.
+When using FedAvg as the base, FedDig improves the test accuracy significantly, from $51.6\%_{\pm6.6\%}$ to $77.6\%_{\pm3.0\%}$.
+Similarly, applying FedDig to FedProx and FedNova results in notable accuracy increases, from $51.8\%_{\pm6.0\%}$ to $77.2\%_{\pm2.9\%}$ for FedProx and from $52.0\%_{\pm6.3\%}$ to $80.0\%_{\pm0.9\%}$ for FedNova.
+These results demonstrate that {\it FedDig is versatile and adaptable to various FL algorithms, significantly enhancing their performance}.

-{\bf Samples per Digest.} We investigate the impact of $SpD$ values in FedDig.
-Figure~\ref{fig:distrubance}(c) shows the results.
-In general, a larger $SpD$ value leads to lower test accuracy.
-This result is intuition because the level of data disturbance increases when more features are mixed together.
-The $SpD$ value controls the privacy level of the digest.
-The digest is almost unprotected and raw data can be recovered when $SpD = 1$ but offers a good performance against client absence. $SpD = 2$ or $4$ yields a good trade-off between privacy protection and model performance.
+{\bf Samples per Digest.} In Figure~\ref{fig:hyperparameters}(a), the influence of $SpD$ is depicted.
+A larger $SpD$ results in a reduced test accuracy, which is expected as the perturbation level increases when more samples are mixed.
+The $SpD$ parameter governs the privacy level of the digest.
+In the simplistic scenario of $SpD = 1$, the digest is nearly unprotected, and raw data recovery is feasible, making it applicable in cases where privacy is not a concern during client absence. {\it An optimal trade-off between the desired privacy level and model performance is achieved when $SpD = 4$}.